SeanDorff/Sean-Dorff-s-Audio-Visualizer/README.md

 Use `WSAD` and `Space`/`Shift` to move around or up and down.
 The mouse controls your viewing direction.
 Use `F` to toggle fullscreen mode on or off.
 Use `R` to toggle star display on or off.
-Use `C` to switch between loopback audio and microphone indput.
+Use `C` to switch between loopback audio and microphone input.
 Press `Esc` to quit the program.

 # Used NuGet packages